Benjamin-Kusi/Machine_Learning_Sign_Language_Project/README.md

 ### ML Sign Language Project
+##### Usage: *python3 main.py path/to/training/dataset*
 1. Pull and save this repo to your local drive

-2. Make sure all the necessary libraries (see all you need to import in the main python file)  are installed on the pc you intend to use
+2. Make sure all the necessary libraries are installed on the pc you intend to use
+    - keras
+    - sklearn
+    - OpenCV v2
+    - numpy
+    - imutils
+    - math
+    - matplotlib

 3. For Mac users, follow the following steps to get the text-to-speech functionality configured
 	- pip install pyttsx3
 	- brew install espeak